Fuel stations turn away motorists as truckers' strike hits supplies in HP | Business

 Naresh Kumar, who rode 30 kilometres to Dharamshala to fill up his vehicle, said, ''I have been standing outside a petrol pump for the past hour in hopes of getting petrol.''
 Reports of minor scuffles for fuel also poured in from some places.

-Managing Director of the Himachal Roadways Transport Corporation Rohan Thakur said directions have been issued to rationalise routes to last the existing stock of diesel longer.
+Managing Director of the Himachal Roadways Transport Corporation Rohan Thakur said directions have been issued to rationalise routes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)